 Types of Financial Aid

-There are four main types of Financial Aid funding, Federal, State, Institutional, and Private Scholarship.
-Within each category are individual funds, each with their own eligibility criteria, award amounts, and criteria for maintaining eligibility.
+There are four main types of Financial Aid funding, Federal, State, Institutional, and Private Scholarships.
+Within each category are individual funds, each with their own eligibility requirements, award amounts, and criteria for maintaining eligibility.

-Students can receive financial aid assistance when taking as few as 1 credit, however the majority of financial aid requires at least ½ time enrollment (6 or more credits), with many grants and scholarships requiring full time enrollment (12 or more credits).
+Students can receive financial aid assistance when taking as few as 1 credit, however the majority of financial aid requires at least 6 or more credits, with some grants and scholarships requiring full time enrollment of 12 or more credits.
+If your plan to enroll at less than full time (12 credits) complete our Enrollment Change notice in the Financial Aid Forms tab to the left.

 Below is a list of the most common funds of financial aid available at South Seattle College.
-They have been broken up by type so you have a better understanding of where the money is coming from.
+They have been broken up by type, so you have a better understanding of where the money is coming from.
+Please note most forms of funding require students to be in an eligible program of study pursuing courses towards that program.
+If you have any questions regarding your eligibility for any of these types of funding, don’t hesitate to schedule an appointment with a financial aid coach.

 Federal